MDAnalysis/UserGuide/doc/source/contributing.rst

 Writing docs for abstract base classes
 --------------------------------------

 MDAnalysis contains a number of abstract base classes, such as :class:`~MDAnalysis.analysis.base.AnalysisBase`.
-Developers who define new base classes, or modify existing ones, should follow the following rules:
+Developers who define new base classes, or modify existing ones, should follow these rules:

     - The *class docstring* needs to contain a list of methods that can be overwritten by inheritance from the base class.
 Distinguish and document methods as required or optional.
     - The class docstring should contain a minimal example for how to derive this class.
 This demonstrates best practices, documents ideas and intentions behind the specific choices in the API, helps to promote a unified code base, and is useful for developers as a concise summary of the API.